 How to make an abuse claim against a sports or youth club

-Once you’ve informed your lawyer that you wish to pursue an abuse claim against a sports or youth club, the team of specialist solicitors will usually follow the steps below:
+Once you’ve informed your lawyer that you wish to pursue an abuse claim against a sports or youth club, our team of specialist solicitors will usually follow the steps below:

-Depending upon when your abuse occurred these documents can be difficult to get hold of and may have been destroyed.
+Depending on when your abuse occurred, these documents can be difficult to get hold of and may have been destroyed.

 Reporting sexual abuse to police